2022 United States House of Representatives elections in Florida: District 23

-Democrat Ted Deutch, who has represented the district since 2010, was re-elected with 58% of the vote in 2020.
-On February 28, 2022, Deutch announced he would leave Congress to become CEO of the American Jewish Committee.
+Democrat Ted Deutch, who had represented the district since 2010, was re-elected with 58% of the vote in 2020.
+On February 28, 2022, he announced he would leave Congress to become CEO of the American Jewish Committee.
 Deutch resigned early on September 30, 2022.

-The boundaries of the district have been redrawn from 2020 determined by the 2020 redistricting cycle.
+The boundaries of the district were redrawn from 2020, determined by the 2020 redistricting cycle.